hourhg,, sand/ivy - 17 - she/her - i like little creatures and conservation

 It honestly makes me really sad to see how much damage regressive ideas in the lgbtq community have done.
 How an entire generation of people figuring out their identities have been torn down by it.
-So here's a reminder: all of you are valid.
+So here's some reminders.

 The community you interact with online does not represent the community as a whole.
 The lgbtq community is not an extension of online spaces, it is much older and has always been diverse.